Rok standing near the Soufrière volcano in Saint Lucia

 Saint Lucia was part of my Caribbean Islands Trip in 2017.

-The ferry from Dominica landed in the late evening.
-I previously booked accommodation through Airbnb, so I new exactly where I was going.
+The ferry from Dominica arrived at the port of Castries in the late evening.
+I had already booked a place through Airbnb, so I knew exactly where I was going.
 For the first time in the Caribbean, it was really hard to negotiate a decent fare for a taxi ride.
 It was not that far, but impossible to walk from the port, especially at that time of the day.

-Sabrina expected me with her husband, Ndeye, in front of their house.
+Sabrina and her husband, Ndeye, were waiting for me in front of their house.
 An interesting young couple of French – Senegalese origin.
-We had a long, pleasant conversation that night.
+We had a long and pleasant conversation that night.
 It’s so easy to find common topics with someone who has been travelling, is knowledgeable about different cultures and willing to find out about other’s travelling experience.

 Living on an island like St. Lucia is pretty simple and straightforward.
-There is not much to do and if you don’t have previous arrangement for a job, you won’t find work easily.
+You won’t find many things to do here, and if you don’t arrange a job beforehand, you won’t find work easily.

 In general, it was very easy to communicate with local people and they were all extremely friendly.
 English is the official language of Saint Lucia, although 95% of the population speak Saint Lucian French or Patois.
 According to the official numbers, roughly 20% of the population doesn’t speak English at all.

-My main destination was the Pitons – two mountainous volcanic plugs – the main landmark of Saint Lucia, located in the southwestern side of the island Soufrière.
+My main destination was the Pitons, the main landmark of Saint Lucia.
+The two mountainous volcanic plugs are located in the southwestern side of the island Soufrière.

 Declared a UNESCO World Heritage Site in 2004, the Gros and Petit Pitons are two volcanic spires that rise from the sea to create a natural secluded bay by the shore.

-The Gros Piton is just below 800 meters high and also possible to climb.
+Gros Piton is just under 800 meters high, and you can climb it as well.
 Mountaineering was not on my agenda in Saint Lucia.
-I rather decided for a swim and admiration of the peaks from warm waters of the Caribbean Sea.
+I chose to swim instead and admire the peaks from the warm waters of the Caribbean Sea.

 The world’s only drive-in volcano

-My next stop was The Sulphur Springs, which is supplied with water from the “world’s only drive-in volcano“.
+My next stop on Saint Lucia travel adventure was The Sulphur Springs, which is supplied with water from the “world’s only drive-in volcano“.
 The Soufrier Volcano erupted last time in the 18th century!
 The Sulphur Springs emerged from a weak spot in the crust of the enormous collapsed volcano crater creating an upheaval of lava approximately 300,000 years ago.

-It was fun and invigorating to cover myself with mud, leave it to dry on my body and later wash it out before soaking in a pool.
+It was fun and refreshing to cover myself in mud, let it dry, wash it off, and then relax in the pool.

-These mud baths are believed by some to have medicinal properties.
-Apparently, the treatment detoxifies the body and helps heal sun burns, eczema, arthritis and sore joints.
+Some people believe these mud baths have medicinal properties.
+Apparently, the treatment detoxifies the body and helps heal sunburns, eczema, arthritis, and sore joints.
+It’s considered one of the most unique things to do in Saint Lucia.

 I drove back to the beach where some restaurants are located.
-I finished my day with delicious fresh fish, perfectly cooked rice and cold lemonade, while watching the sea and listening to soft waves.
+I finished my day with delicious fresh fish, perfectly cooked rice, and cold lemonade.
+Sitting by the sea, I watched the water and listened to the soft waves.

 What else could I ask for?

-The mix of French and British colonialism in the past gave Saint Lucia a special form.
-There are two very important facts that all locals are very proud of:
+The mix of French and British colonialism in the past shaped Saint Lucia in a unique way.
+Locals proudly share two very important facts:

-• It is the only country on earth that is named after a woman.
-It is really interesting that among almost 200 countries in the World, there is only one named after a woman.
+• Saint Lucia is the only country on earth that is named after a woman.

-• Sir William Arthur Lewis won the Nobel Memorial Prize in Economics in 1979; and Sir Derek Walcott won the Nobel Prize in Literature in 1992.
+• Sir William Arthur Lewis won the Nobel Memorial Prize in Economics in 1979.
+Sir Derek Walcott won the Nobel Prize in Literature in 1992.
 They were both citizens of St. Lucia.